 What does the future hold?
 Where are you going in the month, quarter or year ahead?

 For sales and operations teams, answering those questions can play a critical role in helping to set sales goals and build successful processes to meet them.
-Goals and processes that help your entire organization thrive.
+Goals and processes that help your entire organisation thrive.

-That’s why the best sales planning processes start with a sales forecast.
-Sales forecasting helps you use the data and expertise you have to predict where you’re going to go, allowing you a better look into the future and giving you a stronger understanding of what you need to do to empower those objectives.
-When used correctly, a sales forecast offers you a roadmap that can enable your team, align your sales and operations planning (S&OP) processes and catapult your entire organization forward.
+That's why the best sales planning processes start with a sales forecast.
+Sales forecasting helps you use the data and expertise you have to predict where you're going to go, allowing you a better look into the future and giving you a stronger understanding of what you need to do to empower those objectives.
+When used correctly, a sales forecast offers you a roadmap that can enable your team, align your sales and operations planning (S&OP) processes and catapult your entire organisation forward.

 Read on to discover the best way to integrate forecasting into your sales and business plans.